attal-kush/PLABA/README.md

-# CABA
+# PLABA

-These are the benchmark experiments reported for the CABA dataset in our paper [A Dataset for Plain Language Adaptation of Answers to Consumer Health Questions](https://arxiv.org/pdf/2201.12888.pdf)
+These are the benchmark experiments reported for the PLABA dataset in our paper [A Dataset for Plain Language Adaptation of Answers to Consumer Health Questions](https://arxiv.org/pdf/2201.12888.pdf)

 This repository contains the code to pre-process the data and run the text adaptation models presented in the paper.
 If you are interested in just downloading the data, please refer to [OSF Link].
 However, if you are interested in repeating the experiments reported in the paper, clone this repository, create a folder called 'data', and move the data found at https://doi.org/10.17605/OSF.IO/FYG46 to the 'data' folder/directory.